 There are many reasons to contact your legislator directly to share your perspective.
-As their constituent, they want to hear from you, and even a handful of letters and calls on the same topic will resonant for them.
+As their constituent, they want to hear from you, and even a handful of letters and calls on the same topic will resonate for them.

 On April 9, people living with limb difference and limb loss will visit legislators in Washington, D.C.
 There are three areas that we will discuss and flyers with more details:

 - Introducing or sponsoring federal insurance fairness